Your AI agents code fast. This is how they code right.

-Big technical decisions are made on gut feel.
+Big technical decisions still run on gut feel.

-Markets, legal, medicine — all have deep-research products.
-Technical architecture, where mistakes cost the most and live the longest, is still a chat box.
+Markets, legal, medicine have deep-research tools.
+Architecture is still a chat box.

 You can't hire an AI-native architect